 Hear that drumbeat?
 That’s the rhythm of Rio de Janeiro, and this spirited city has a samba dance circle (and a caipirinha cocktail) with your name on it!
-From enjoying an unparalleled sunset to dancing the night away, here are the 14 essential things you must do in Rio de Janeiro.
+Locals tell us these are 14 things you have to do in Rio de Janeiro.

 Copa… Copacabana!
 Do you already have a jazzy tune stuck in your head?
 That’s because Rio de Janeiro’s beaches are so fantastic that everyone is crooning about them.
 From Barry Manilow’s catchy tune to the equally infectious bossa nova hit “The Girl from Ipanema,” Rio’s beaches will make you want to sing!

 Rio de Janeiro is strategically situated along the Atlantic Ocean and at the mouth of stunning Guanabara Bay, making it perfect for sunbathing with a breathtaking backdrop.
 But don’t expect a lazy scene on Rio’s sandy stretches.
 Copacabana and Ipanema are very active beaches attracting throngs of city dwellers known for donning the skimpiest of suits.

 Copacabana and Ipanema are among Rio's most popular beaches, but locals tell us you'll have multiple choices.
 Benefit from local, insider advice.
 Our trip planners say that Praia Vermelha (Vermelha Beach) is beautiful, but generally more secluded.